-The Humana UM team collaborates with the Humana-covered patient and his/her family or guardian, the hospital's UM and discharge planning departments and the patient's attending physician/PCP to facilitate the discharge plan, including identifying the most appropriate post-discharge level of care.
-Hospitals should provide Humana with discharge dates and discharge plans of Humana discharged members each day to assist with post-discharge follow-up, coordination of care and referrals to other clinical programs that may be available to the member.
+The hospital's UM and discharge planning departments and the patient's attending physician/PCP are responsible for establishing the discharge plan.
+The Humana UM team is available to assist with complex discharge planning, when needed.
+Hospitals should provide Humana with discharge dates and discharge plans of Humana discharged members each day to assist with post-discharge followup, coordination of care and referrals to other clinical programs that may be available to the member.